maierbn/opendihu/examples/electrophysiology/neuromuscular/surface_coupling/surface_coupling.md

 **A multi-scale problem**

-The muscle participant requires of the solution of a multi-scale problem consisting of three main phenomena being modelled:
+The muscle participant requires of the solution of a multi-scale problem consisting of three main phenomena:
 * sub-cellular processes at the sarcomeres: modelled as a 0D process and with `dt_0D = 0.5e-3` [ms]
 * potential propagation at the fibers: modelled as a 1D process and with `dt_1D = 1e-3` [ms]
 * solid-mechanics (muscle contraction): modelled as a 3D process and with `dt_elasticity = 1e-1` [ms]